 To start the application process, please fill out this form.

-I’m a lifelong southerner from rural north Georgia, and when I was 19, I became pregnant.
-I was terrified because my family was poor and uninsured.
-Not only could I not afford a baby, I couldn’t even afford an abortion.
-Thankfully, my partner helped me pay for my appointment and I qualified for clinic discounts.
-But how would I get to Atlanta?
-I couldn’t drive, had no car and lived 100 miles from the nearest clinic.
-Thankfully, my partner could take me.
-I was immeasurably lucky, but because of my background, I also understood what might have happened if I hadn’t had access to his resources.
-My abortion enabled me to become the first in my family to finish college.
-It gave me the ability to support my family and the opportunity to grow into the person I wanted to be before I became a parent.
-I know firsthand that access to safe abortion care can change the trajectory of someone’s life.
+I’m a lifelong southerner from rural north Georgia, and when I was 19, I became pregnant and needed an abortion I couldn't afford.
+I was terrified because my family was poor and uninsured; I had limited access to transportation and lived 100 miles from the nearest clinic.
+Thankfully, I was able to pull together the resources for my abortion before it was too late, and today, I know firsthand that access to safe abortion care can change the trajectory of someone’s life.
 Since my abortion, I’ve committed myself to reproductive justice and abortion access, and in 2011, I co-founded the Magnolia Fund.
-In my day job as Program Manager at Jeannette Rankin Women’s Scholarship Fund, I help low-income women complete their college degrees.
+In my day job as Executive Director at Samaritan Center for Counseling and Wellness, I help people access holistic, compassionate mental healthcare regardless of ability to pay.
 I’m also the proud mama of a brilliant, curious, feisty daughter who delights me daily.

 My name is Isabel Otero.
 I'm a Cuba-Rican who grew up in Northwest Georgia.
 I am also a graduate of the University of Georgia, where I received my degree in International Affairs.
 I recently moved back to Georgia from Washington, DC, where I worked for the Civil Rights Division of the U.S. Department of Justice as a paralegal.
 Now, I work as an outreach paralegal for a public interest law firm that is dedicated to social justice.
 During my short career, I have focused on the fight for the civil rights of immigrant workers; a population that is largely underrepresented and misunderstood in my beloved Southeast.
 Now, as a proud Southerner, I will also dedicate my time to the critical work of the Magnolia Fund.
 Women's access to basic healthcare is under attack.
 The policing of women's bodies is routine in our society, and I want to to lend my support to my community.
 Women should not be held hostage by their circumstances because elected representatives need to protect special interest donations or because our free press stopped being so free.
 I hope you join this fight too.